yuliia-kuprii/headfirstgroup-assignment/README.md

-# HeadFirstGroup Assignment
+# HeadFirst Group Assignment

-This repository contains the test scenario written as part of the assignment from HeadFirstGroup.
+This repository contains the test scenario written as part of the assignment from HeadFirst Group.
 As part of the assignment, I:
 - Replaced the initial `./test/cypress` directory files with my own
 - Added `data-test-id`'s to frontend components